Egypt-Open-Source/WebGetter/README.md

 ```sh
 sudo apt install wget
 ```
-- After it is finished clone tool
+- After it is finished clone the tool
 ```sh
 curl https://raw.githubusercontent.com/Egypt-Open-Source/WebGetter/main/web_getter.sh >> web_getter.sh
 ```
 <div align="center">

-**Now tool and requirements are done, Let's know how to use the tool**
+**Now the tool and requirements are done, Let's know how to use the tool**
 </div>

 <br>